Knot surgery formulae for instanton Floer homology I: the main theorem

 As in \cite{li2018gluing}, the map $G_1$ comes from attaching contact handles to $(M',\ga')\sqcup (V,\Gamma_1)$ to recover the gluing along $A$.
 From \cite[Proposition 1.4]{li2019direct}, we know that

-Note that $M'$ and $M$ are both equipped with the product contact structure near the boundary.
+Note that $M'$ and $M$ are equipped with the product contact structure near their boundaries.
 From the functoriality of the contact gluing map in \cite{li2018gluing}, we know that $G_1$ is an isomorphism.
 Now both the $(-1)$-surgery along a push off of $\al$ and the bypass attachments can be thought of as happening in the piece $V$.
 Note that the result of both $(-1)$-surgery and the bypass attachments for $\Ga_1$ is $\Ga_2$.
 Hence we have the following commutative diagram.

 where $\widehat{H}_\al$ denotes the surgery map for the manifold $V$ and $G_2$ is the gluing map obtained by attaching the same set of contact handles as $G_1$.
 A similar commutative diagram holds when replacing $H_\al$ and $\widehat{H}_\al$ by $\psi_\pm$ and in (\ref{eq: comm diag for gluing and surgery}), respectively.